Penguincha/CreatureSummoning/README.md

 2b.
 Monsters and Basic Races

-The component includes wizard spells for Levels 1-9, as well as one high-level ability.
+The component includes wizard spells for Levels 1-9.
 These are separate from the vanilla/Spell Revisions Monster Summoning.

 The basic races include all the selectable races (excluding half-elf) in the summoning table, as well as some other humanoids in the higher levels.